Envrin/apex/docs/cli.md

 # `apex` CLI Commands

-Apex comes with both in the installation directory, an apex.php script and an `apex` phar archive.
+Within the installation directory Apex comes with both, an apex.php script and an `apex` phar archive.
 Both are the exact same, but you may move the `apex` phar archive within your environment path (ie. /usr/bin/) allowing you to simply type "apex" instead of "php apex.php" to perform CLI commands.